 Each pupil is:

-- included in mainstream school lessons and events, as much as possible and as much as their individual needs allow (we strive for a minimum of 50%)
+- included in mainstream school lessons and events, as much as possible and as much as their individual needs allow

 - supported throughout the school day as needed including supervision during breaks and lunchtimes